norges-bank/cbdc-sandbox-contracts/README.md

 To release NPM package, do

-- Create an .npmrc file and add this line `//npm.pkg.github.com/:_authToken=YOUR_AUTH_TOKEN`
-- Create a token at [https://github.com/settings/tokens](https://github.com/settings/tokens)
-- In .npmrc, change YOUR_AUTH_TOKEN with your generated token.
 - `Cmd + Shift + P`,
 - select `Tasks: Run Task` and
 - select `release`